-It would be difficult today to find an experienced keeper of captive reptiles who would fail to recognize that there is seldom or never any requirement for the feeding of live prey.
+It would be difficult today to find an experienced keeper of captive reptiles who would fail to recognize that there is seldom a requirement for the feeding of live prey.
 Invariably most captive reptiles readily accept and thrive upon a diet consisting entirely of frozen/thawed food items.
 This fact has long been known in zoos and other professional animal keeping institutions and it is unfortunate that one can still find people who should know better recommending the feeding of live prey despite the many disadvantages it entails and the corresponding benefits of a diet consisting of frozen/thawed items.

 Snakes and many other reptiles are what are known as obligate carnivores, being limited in their diet to consuming other animals.
 In the wild, this normally means that they are predators, hunting and subduing their own prey although it is not uncommon for them to scavenge when the opportunity presents itself.
 Many snakes and lizards have been observed feeding upon carrion and this behavior is probably even more widespread than known.
 They have evolved a variety of means of subduing prey ranging from those who simply seize and swallow their food alive or overcome it by biting or mauling to those utilizing some form of constriction and finally the venomous snakes with their highly developed systems of fangs and venom.

 Although equipped to deal successfully with the task of obtaining their meals from the wild it is a mistake to equate this ability with the need to feed upon live prey in captivity.
 Most captive reptiles are willing to accept frozen/thawed food under captive conditions and this practice is beneficial for a variety of reasons.